hnginterns/Project-Api/source/includes/_reports.md

 --------- | ------- | -----------
 access_token | String | Generated access token from Oauth2 developer credentials

-## Get the Range of Days in a Month in which Bookings Can be Made
+## Get the Range of Days in a Month<br>in which Bookings Can be Made

+>Example response:

 ```php
 <?php